 Writing isn’t always the most natural or easy subject to teach.
 There is SO MUCH involved with writing-from organization, to ideas, to word choice, to conventions, to just getting students to put their pencil to their paper.
-Over the years, I’m implemented many different writing workshop methods and strategies, and I’ve finally found a system and routine that works for me.
+Over the years, I’m implemented many different writing workshop methods and strategies, and I’ve finally found a system and routine that works for me when teaching writing.
 If you’re interesting in learning more about the research and implementation of writing workshop, I highly recommend the books below.
 I always go to Fountas and Pinnell and Ralph Fletcher when I need more information about teaching writing.
 It’s definitely a topic that I’ve had to refine my instructional strategies with over time.

 My first several years teaching writing, I started with personal narratives, but I found that personal narratives-while appearing easy to write-were often extremely difficult for my students.
 I felt like my students were more comfortable with the structure of informational writing, so I began teaching informational writing before personal narratives, and I felt like that was my most successful approach.
 One additional benefit was that I was almost immediately able to integrate informational writing into my science and social studies instruction, because my students knew how to write an informational paragraph and essay.
 I begin the year with procedural lessons, which you can read more about here.
 Even though I’m an upper elementary teacher, I also spend a good week teaching students how to write a quality paragraph.
 You can read more about that here.